Unboxed-Software/solana-course/content/anchor-cpi.md

-# CPI and AnchorError
+# Anchor CPIs and Errors

 # Lesson Objectives

 _By the end of this lesson, you will be able to:_

 - Make Cross Program Invocations (CPIs) within an Anchor program
-- Create and return custom Anchor Errors
+- Create and return custom Anchor errors
-- Enable and use the `init-if-needed` constraint

 # TL;DR

 - Anchor provides a simplified way to create CPIs using a `CpiContext`
 - The `error_code` attribute macro is used to create custom Anchor Errors
-- The `init-if-needed` constraint is used to conditionally initialize a new account

 # Overview

-In this lesson you'll learn how to:

-- Make Cross Program Invocations (CPIs) in Anchor
-- Create and use custom Anchor Errors
-- Use the `init-if-needed` constraint
+If you think back to the [first CPI lesson](cpi.md), you'll remember that constructing CPIs can get tricky with vanilla Rust.
+Anchor makes it a bit simpler though, especially if the program you're invoking is also an Anchor program and has published made their Anchor crate available.

+In this lesson, you'll learn how to construct an Anchor CPI.
+You'll also learn how to throw custom errors from an Anchor program so that you can start to write more sophisticated Anchor programs.

-### Cross Program Invocations (CPIs) with Anchor
+## Cross Program Invocations (CPIs) with Anchor

 As a refresher, CPIs allow programs to invoke instructions on other programs using the `invoke` or `invoke_signed` functions.
-This allows for the composability of Solana programs.
+This allows new programs to build on top of existing programs (we call that composability).

 While making CPIs directly using `invoke` or `invoke_signed` is still an option, Anchor also provides a simplified way to make CPIs by using a `CpiContext`.

 In this lesson, you'll use the `anchor_spl` crate to make CPIs to the SPL Token Program.
-You can explore the `anchor_spl` crate [here](https://docs.rs/anchor-spl/latest/anchor_spl/#).
+You can explore what's available in the `anchor_spl` crate [here](https://docs.rs/anchor-spl/latest/anchor_spl/#).

 ### `CpiContext`

-The first step in making a CPI is to create the `CpiContext`.
+The first step in making a CPI is to create an instance of `CpiContext`.

-The `CpiContext` specifies non-argument inputs for cross program invocations:
+The `CpiContext` type specifies non-argument inputs for cross program invocations:

 - `accounts` - the list of accounts required for the instruction being invoked
 - `remaining_accounts` - any remaining accounts